reflow-project/Amsterdam-pilot/sim/Readme.md

 ## Example scenario output

 This is the output for the really short [zorgschorten_simple.rb](zorgschorten_simple.rb) scenario.
-It has only one day and one event and one medical gown, but it does include two agents and a lot off command directives including a pack, transfer and unpack.
+It has only one day and one event and one medical gown, but it does include two agents and a few command directives including a pack, transfer and unpack.

 ```
 2021-09-26 -> 2021-09-27